It's Rush Limbaugh and the Excellence in Broadcasting Network.

 That was after they tried to pin it on me.

-They went out there and they Clinton spoke of the angry voices on the radio.
+They went out there and Clinton spoke of the angry voices on the radio.

-And we called them on it, and we demanded that they explain who they were talking about, and if they were talking about me to take it back, retract it and apologize.
+And we called them on it and we demanded that they explain who they were talking about.

-As though everybody had a short wave radio in their house and was listening to the Michigan militia and getting their marching orders from the Michigan militia.
+And they said, oh, no, no, no, we're talking about the Michigan militia, shortwave radio, as though everybody had a shortwave radio in their house and was listening to the Michigan militia and getting their marching orders from the Michigan militia.

-Another Democrat strategist said the similarity is that Tucson and Oklahoma City both take place in the climate of bitter and virulent rhetoric against Democrat and government.
+Another Democrat strategist said the similarity is that Tucson and Oklahoma City both take place in a climate of bitter and virulent rhetoric against Democrat and government.

 The Democrats said the time had come to insist that Republicans stand up when, for example, a figure such as Glenn Beck says something incendiary.